Read media coverage and download images, portraits, and logos

 March 13, 2023

-In a new report from Det Nordjyske Mediehus, we get up close and personal with the consumption behavior of North Jutlanders.
+A new report from Det Nordjyske Mediehus gives us an in-depth look at the consumer behavior of people in northern Jutland.
 How well do you know your target audience?

 February 17, 2023